simatic-ax/plcopen-snippets/README.md

 ## Notes from the developer:

 BEWARE !
-This package has no ST OOP content and currently include TIAX restrictions, which unfortunatly will cause compile errors using it blank in "AX2TIA" projects. <br>
+This package has no ST OOP content and currently include TIAX restrictions, which unfortunatly will cause compile errors using it blank in "AX2TIA" projects.
+Otherwise it's fine. <br>
 We are working on it to fix it.

 🐱‍💻 BEEP, BOOP, BEEP, BEEP, BOOP 🐱‍🏍